dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 At inference, however, only variables associated with :math:`X` are fixed at their observed value and predictions are computed by sampling :math:`Y\mid X`.
-In practice, discriminative modelling with sparse graph-restricted Boltzmann machines poses a subtle variable-assignment problem to be discussed in the :ref:`generative_discriminative_conclusion` section.
+In practice, discriminative modeling with sparse graph-restricted Boltzmann machines poses a subtle variable-assignment problem to be discussed in the :ref:`generative_discriminative_conclusion` section.